 England v Uruguay, 1966 World Cup

-Contemporary match reports confirmed England’s struggle to break their opponents down, with the Daily Telegraph’s Donald Saunders praising the “superbly disciplined, highly skilled Uruguayan defence”.
+Contemporary match reports confirmed England’s struggle to break their opponents down, with Ramsey playing only one recognised winger in Manchester United’s John Connelly.
+The Daily Telegraph’s Donald Saunders was among those to praise the “superbly disciplined, highly skilled Uruguayan defence”.
 The Daily Mirror reflected on “the dourest of defensive battles”, while for The Guardian it was a “night of disappointment and frustration”.
 Norman Giller reported that: “A dull and uninspiring start to the World Cup left neutrals wondering on what Alf Ramsey based his confidence that England would win the tournament.
 Uruguay played with nine men back in defence and defied all England’s attempts to break them down… The Uruguayans celebrated at the final whistle as if they had won.
 They had squeezed exactly what they wanted from the game with their stifling defensive tactics.
 It was not a pretty sight.”

-Uruguay manager Ondino Viera declared himself “proud of his players” while Ramsey’s confidence was unshaken despite this disappointment – it was the first time England had failed to score at Wembley since before the Second World War.
-He continued to make minor adjustments to his side; of the starting line-up for this opening game, nine retained their places for the final, the unlucky pair being John Connolly and Jimmy Greaves, replaced by the inexperienced West Ham duo of Martin Peters and Geoff Hurst.
+Uruguay manager Ondino Viera declared himself “proud of his players” after the game, while Ramsey’s confidence was unshaken despite this disappointment.
+It was the first time England had failed to score at Wembley since before the Second World War.
+Ramsey continued to make minor adjustments to his side during the group stage; of the starting line-up for this opening game, nine retained their places for the final.
+The unlucky pair to miss out were Connolly (this was his last cap) and Greaves, replaced by the inexperienced West Ham duo of Martin Peters and Geoff Hurst.